A Beginner’s Guide to Machine Learning

 This is what the whole ML process is about, its final product.
 Once provided with information about a new transaction, the model will generate a recommendation stating whether you are dealing with a fraud attempt or not.

-This process requires proper technology and Data Scientists with domain knowledge to know how to combine different kinds of data, which modeling technique will be most suitable for the particular business case and data, what will be the best set of the model parameters and more.
+This process requires proper technology and Data Scientists with domain knowledge to know how to combine different kinds of data, which modelling technique will be most suitable for the particular business case and data, what will be the best set of model parameters and more.

 Ok, so we have a Machine Learning model….now what?